osisoft/OCS-Docs/Content_Portal/Documentation/Management/Account_Role_1.md

 # Roles

 A `Role` is a representation of a user’s job that is used to authorize access to resources necessary to accomplish that job.
 A user may have multiple roles assigned to it.
-All users are assigned the Account Member role by default.
+All users are assigned the Tenant Member role by default.
 There are two predefined Roles for OCS accounts.
 Check the user or client role APIs for more information.
-- Account Administrator
+- Tenant Administrator
-- Account Member
+- Tenant Member

 ## Properties